btoll/benjamintoll.com/content/post/studying_for_the_lpic1_101_part_one.md

 >   `journalctl --list-boots`   # list all boots
 >   `journalctl --boot=0`       # the last boot
 >   `journalctl --boot=2`       # the second-to-last boot

+# Summary

+Continue your journey with the second installment in this titillating series, [On Studying for the LPIC-1 Exam 101 (101-500), Part Two](/2023/01/15/on-studying-for-the-lpic-1-exam-101-101-500-part-two/).

 # References